sdman135/Shapes-Image_Classifier_Convolutional_Neural_Network/README.md

 Flatiron Final Project - Shapes Image Classifier CNN

 I wanted to make a image classifier using a convolutional neural network model.
 As well make system where I can feed a image and predict the correct class.
-Convolutional neural networks are one of many “deep learning” models; that works great with images and videos processing.
+Convolutional neural networks are one of many “deep learning” models; that just so happens works great with images and videos processing.

 I made a Convolutional Neural Network to predict; a hand drawn shape, and classify if the image is one of four shapes (Circles, Squares, Stars or Triangles).

-I also made a drag and drop predictor.
-The app is running my model and will display the percentage the model thinks the shape is, Circle, Square, Star or Triangle.
+I also made a front-end drag and drop predictor.
+The app feeds an image through model and will display the percentage the model thinks the shape is, Circle, Square, Star or Triangle.

 ## What Did I Do?